Harshith7103/Harshith7103/README.md

 - 🌱 Strengthening my skills in **Machine Learning, NLP, and Cloud (AWS)**
 - 💞️ Open to collaborating on **open-source, ML/Data Science projects, and full-stack apps**
 - 📫 Reach me at: **harshith7103@gmail.com**
-- ⚡ Fun fact: I fine-tuned BERT to hit a 0.96 F1-score on 31K+ crypto news samples!

 ---